Amanda Gorman and the Art of Being Unfinished and Imperfect

 A word about Amanda Gorman, the luminous 22-year-old poet who lifted a bruised and not so united United States with her stunning inaugural poem, “The Hill We Climb.”
 In that poem, Gorman challenged us to become the generous and resilient people she sees with those wise young eyes.

 Gorman, who is the first National Youth Poet Laureate of the United States also wrote a poem in April in response to the pandemic.
-It’s called “The Miracle of Morning,” and you can hear her read it here, and this is just one of the inspiring passages.
+It’s called “The Miracle of Morning,” and you can hear her read it here, This is just one of the inspiring passages:

 If you’re new to It’s Not Just You, SUBSCRIBE HERE to get a weekly dose delivered to your inbox for free.